-NIA has a duty to educate students in how public institutions operate, how public services have evolved and how they relate to the daily lives of students and their families.

-Activities such as local educational visits, field trips, homework assignments and guest speakers can enhance students' experience in this area.
+NIA has a duty to educate pupils in how public institutions operate, how public services have evolved and how they relate to the daily lives of pupils and their families.
+Activities such as local educational visits, field trips, homework assignments and guest speakers can enhance pupils' experience in this area.

-Trips to the Qatar Stock Exchange, the Museum of Islamic Art and participation at events such as the, INJAZ Qatar allow students to observe, research and be enthused by some of the many community based projects in Qatar.
+Trips to the Qatar Stock Exchange, the Museum of Islamic Art and participation at events such as the World Innovation Summit for Education, INJAZ Qatar and Qatar Arts Council, allow pupils to observe, research and be enthused by some of the many community-based projects in Qatar.